 Rents did not increase in any of the Wilmington suburbs

-Rent decreased in Leland, NC, Hampstead, NC.
+Rent decreased in Leland, NC.

 1 suburb is currently priced higher than the city of Wilmington.